 Registration for the Summer season runs from November thru February.
 Registration may be extended into March to fill certain age levels.
 Registration for the Senior baseball and Major softball levels generally remains open into early May as their seasons start and end later than the younger age levels.

-Registration for Fall Ball opens in June and closes at the end of July, although it may remain open later to fill specific age levels.
+Registration for Fall Ball opens in July and closes by mid August, although it may remain open later to fill specific age levels.